Major Facts about Fela Kuti (1938-1997)

 Kuti opposed the usage of terms such as “Third World”, “Developing”, and “non-aligned” in describing African countries.
 He opined that those words were anything but derogatory, calling them the West’s way of trying to make other countries inferior to them in all spheres of life.

 Following trumped up accusations that Fela Kuti was involved in the kidnapping and forced imprisonment of women at his Kalakuta commune, the Afrobeat musician went ahead and married 27 women on February 20, 1978.
 Many of those women were part of his backup musicians and dancers.
 The marriage, which took place at a hotel in Ikorodu Road in Lagos, was used to commemorate the sacking of his compound by the military.
-Fela saw the unions as a way of offering protection to the women.
+Fela saw those marriage unions as a way of offering protection to the women.

 At a 1978 concert in Accra, Ghana, a riot broke out when Kuti performed his hit song “Zombie”.
 Subsequently, he was banned by the authorities from entering Ghana.